arp242/arp242.net/_posts/wasm-cli.md

 ---
-title: "Running Go CLI programs in the browser"
+title: "Running Go CLI programs in the browser with WASM"
 date: 2020-02-05
 tags: ['Go']
 ---